-Sales tax revenues are distributed based on two methodologies: 1) point of sale, or the location of the sale; and 2) ratio of population.
-Total sales tax collections are distributed equally between these allocation strategies, with 50 percent assigned to point of sale and 50 percent to population.
-Population revenues are distributed to local entities based on the ratio of their population to the State's population as a whole.
-Revenue projections for the Study Area include only a population allocation, as there is no active commercial development that would result in a point of sale distribution.
+Sales tax revenues are distributed based on two methodologies: 1) point-of-sale, or the location of the sale; and 2) the ratio of population.
+Total sales tax collections are distributed equally between these allocation strategies, with 50 percent assigned to point-of-sale and 50 percent to population.
+Population revenues are distributed to local entities based on the ratio of their population to the State's population.
+While no point-of-sale tax is anticipated at businesses located in the Study Area, a per capita distribution of point-of-sale tax based on online purchases is included, based on figures from comparable municipal budgets.
+Additionally, a 50 percent population distribution calculation is included in this analysis based on the projected Study Area population.